openui/open-ui/link-area-delegation-explainer.md

 ## Open questions
 - Do link area ancestors have a default UA styles (probably not?)
 - Can you nest link areas? (probably?)
 - Do link areas also delegate hover?
+Perhaps allow for this?
+What is the use case?

 ## Summary
 Link area delegation is a common pattern on the web.
 This proposes graduating it from a userland CSS/JS issue to a first class web platform primitive.